 Skip to main content

 By default, Screenshotly captures only the visible viewport.
-Set fullPage to true to capture the entire scrollable page.
+Set full_page to true to capture the entire scrollable page.

 Basic usage